ou-elot/cse15l-lab-reports/LabReport-1.md

 **a ) Command with no arguments**
 ![Image](lsNoArg2.png)
 - In the first example, the working directory is the home directory.
 In the second example, the working directory is the lecture1 directory.
-- Using the ls command without arguments
+- Using the ls command without arguments lists out all the files and directories in the current directory.
+In the output, the directories and files are listed in blue text and black text respectively in alphabetical order.
+- This behavior and output is expected, since the ls command is meant to list out what is inside of a directory, which are files and other directories.

 **b ) Command with directory arguments**
 ![Image](lsDirArg.png)